galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 zenodo_link: 'https://zenodo.org/record/10101768'

 questions:
-- How do i understand NCBI data?
+- How do I understand NCBI data?
-- How can i convert raw gene data to the AnnData format?
+- How can I convert raw gene data to the AnnData format?
-- How do i manually and automatically add metadata to my AnnData object?
+- How do I manually and automatically add metadata to my AnnData object?
 objectives:
 - Analyse some gene data from NCBI.
 - Convert raw gene expression data into the AnnData format.